viizhu/100DaysOfCode/log.md

 ### Day 15: September 6, 2017
 **Today's Progress:** To Do List using JavaScript

-**Thoughts:** Peer programming with William on 3 different versions of a To Do list
+**Thoughts:** Pair programming with William on 3 different versions of a To Do list

 **Link to work:** [GitHub](https://github.com/viizhu/100-days-of-code/blob/master/projects/todolist.html)